michaelssavage/To_Do_List/oop/README.md

 # Object Oriented Programming
-deals more with objects that have attributes and behaviours, rather than functions and logic.
+Deals more with objects that have attributes and behaviours, rather than functions and logic.

 Focus is put on the objects that are manipulative.